MyUNiDAYS/unidays-node/.github/GUIDELINES/contributing.md

 - After the first line, be descriptive about what has been done in the commit.

 For reference, [this blog](https://chris.beams.io/posts/git-commit/) encourages a similar style.

-### JavaScript Styleguide

-A full and up to date JavaScript style guide with examples can be accessed [here](https://github.com/johnnolan/StyleGuide/tree/master/Javascript).

-### CSS Styleguide

-A full and up to date css style guide with examples can be accessed [here](https://github.com/johnnolan/StyleGuide/tree/master/CSS).

 ## Documentation Styleguide